ThomasMiconi/GABugs/README.md

 The suboptimal
-strategy is to follow one type of prey, and if too much pain is detected, abandon any chasing and simply spin around; while spinning (since you will randomly catch some preys),if a lot of 'yum' is detected, resume the chasing of the preferred prey type.
+strategy is to follow one type of prey, and if too much pain is detected, abandon any chasing and simply spin around; while spinning (since you will randomly catch some preys), if a lot of 'yum' is detected, resume the chasing of the preferred prey type.

 This strategy works because while spinning, you get random (and thus roughly equal) amounts of poison and food, while when chasing you will get a lot more preys of your preferred type.
-The pain/'yum' detectors can tell you whether it is currently better to chase or spin, Importantly, you don't need to switch your preferred prey - just whether you chase it or not.
+The pain/'yum' detectors can tell you whether it is currently better to chase or spin.
+Importantly, you don't need to switch your preferred prey - just whether you chase it or not.
 As a result, this strategy is simple, and evolves readily in every run.